maphew/zadam-trilium-wiki/Day-notes.md

 You can also notice how this day note has [[promoted attribute|Promoted attributes]] "weight" where you can track your daily weight.
 This data is then used in [[Weight tracker]].

+## Templates
+Trilium provides [[template]] functionality and it could be used together with day notes.

+You can define one of the following relations on the root of the journal (identified by `@calendarRoot` label):

+* yearTemplate
+* monthTemplate
+* dateTemplate

+All of these are relations.
+When Trilium creates a new note for year or month or date it will take a look to the root and attach a corresponding `@template` relation to the newly created role.
+Using this you can e.g. create your daily template with e.g. checkboxes for daily routine etc.

 ## Implementation

 Trilium has some special support for day notes in the form of [backend Script API](https://zadam.github.io/trilium/backend_api/BackendScriptApi.html) - see e.g. getDateNote() function.